Search Railroad Sites For:

 What we do in RHODE ISLAND

-Our trained presenters are available to make the official Operation Lifesaver approved railroad safety class free of charge to any requesting group.We also raise money to purchase OL safety related materials to our audience, in particular the student population, but also professional as well as everyday drivers.
+Our trained presenters are available to make the official Operation Lifesaver approved railroad safety class free of charge to any requesting group.We also raise money to purchase OL safety related materials for our audience, in particular the student population, but also professional as well as everyday drivers.
+Enforcement is provided by Amtrak Police Departments located in Boston, Providence, and nearby Connecticut with support from local communities as needed.

 The Whole Story~